 Right now, health care workers at MemorialCare have the gear they need to protect themselves and others as they care for patients with COVID-19.
 But with the number of COVID-19 patients fluctuating and with outpouring of generosity from the community, MemorialCare is accepting help from employers and the community willing to donate supplies.
 This helps ensure supplies will be ready if needed in the coming days and weeks to protect staff and patients.
 Information on donations being accepted and where to drop them off can be found on our website at www.memorialcare.org/donations-needed.

 Under normal circumstances, MemorialCare welcomes our patients’ visitors 24/7.
 We know in-person visits provide support and reassurance for patients and families alike.
 We pride ourselves on being a patient- and family-centered organization.
 The COVID-19 pandemic is a difficult time for all of us.
 Times have changed quickly and dramatically due to the virus.
 As a patient-centered hospital, we must do everything we can to prevent the spread of this disease and protect our patients, staff and visitors.

-*Note: Hours of visitation may be limited at the discretion of staff to ensure the safety of patients, staff, physicians and visitors.
+Note: The visitation guidelines listed above may be restricted, or hours limited at the discretion of hospital staff to ensure the safety of patients, staff, physicians, and visitors.